Watch Sophie Alexander and Shawn Burke on "A Natural Approach to Balancing Hormones"

 8) Pineal gland: This gland is responsible for the tracking of seasonal changes, moon phases, and light fluctuations between night and day.
 Its major hormone, melatonin, is thought to be responsible for regulating one’s wake-sleep cycle.

 9) Liver/Gallbladder: Though not part of the endocrine system, the liver and gallbladder have a profound impact on the health of the endocrine system and your internal hormonal balance.
-The hormones circulating though the bloodstream must be broken down and eliminated to help keep their levels from becoming too high and adversely affecting your health.
-Diets lacking B vitamins, cabbage, brussel sprouts, eggs, garlic, onions, cholesterol, protein and saturated fat can lead to a sluggish liver and sluggish bile flow.
+The hormones circulating through the bloodstream must be broken down and eliminated to help keep their levels from becoming too high and adversely affecting your health.
+Diets lacking B vitamins, cabbage, Brussels sprouts, eggs, garlic, onions, cholesterol, protein and saturated fat can lead to a sluggish liver and sluggish bile flow.
 Bile is the main medium by which the liver discards fat soluble waste.

 The Sex Hormones:

-1) Estrogen: A) Controls the development of female sex characteristics and reproductive system.
+A) Controls the development of female sex characteristics and reproductive system.

 B) Stimulates bone growth by controlling the cells that are in charge of breaking down old bone.
 It also helps to maintain the bone matrix and deposition of calcium into the matrix.
 Also responsible for stimulating cell growth throughout the body.

 C) Responsible for the deposition of fat in the layers of tissue beneath the skin and is one of the main reasons women have a higher percentage of body fat than men.
 Estrogen stores fat in places like the breasts, thighs and buttocks.